-Over 17 million men have already registered with the Selective Service, but maintaining high registration rates require community leaders such as teachers to share the registration requirement.
-Registration is a civic duty for all men and keeps our nation prepared to support the All-Volunteer force in the event of a national emergency.
-The fairness and equality of a future draft relies on men to fulfill their civic duty and register with Selective Service.
+There are 17 million men currently registered with the Selective Service, but maintaining high rates of registration nationwide requires important community leaders like teachers to share the requirement of registration with their students.
+Registration is an important civic responsibility for all men.
+It keeps our nation prepared to support our All-Volunteer force for any national emergency we might face.
+The fairness and equality of any future draft relies on all men to fulfill their civic duty by registering.

-Not only is registration important to our nation, but it is important for a young man's future.
-When a man registers with the Selective Service, he opens the door to Federal benefits and opportunities like job training through WIOA, millions of Federal jobs, scholarships and student loans, and streamlines the process of U.S. citizenship.
+Not only is registration important to our nation, but it's important for young men and their future.
+When a man registers with the Selective Service, he opens the door to Federal benefits and opportunities like job training through WIOA, millions of Federal jobs, state-specific benefits like in-state tuition and state school acceptance, and it streamlines the process of U.S. citizenship.